 Millions of patients affected.
 Billions in avoidable cost.
 And a detection system that's decades behind.

-Every year, 4.1 million hospitalized patients in the U.S. develop hospital-acquired acute kidney injury.
+Every year, 4.1 million hospitalized patients in the U.S. develop acute kidney injury.

 That's 1 in 8 hospitalized patients — making AKI one of the most common and dangerous complications in modern healthcare.